-A person who makes a public interest disclosure cannot tell anyone about it except as permitted by the Public Interest Disclosures Act.
-If a person who makes a public interest disclosure repeats their disclosure other than as permitted by the Public Interest Disclosures Act, they may lose the protections provided for in the Public Interest Disclosures Act.
+Act, they may lose their protections provided for under the Act.
 For example, if a disclosure is repeated to the media and the media reports on it, the discloser may not be protected from defamation action.

 TCV will take the following steps to protect the confidentiality of a person making a disclosure or the matters disclosed in a public interest disclosure: